Core Stability

 • The force from your legs should bring you back up quickly and easily to your start position

-• Your back should have remained totally still and your hips level as you performed the push back
+• Your back should have remained still, and your hips level as you performed the push back

-Many people wrongly initiate the up movement by pulling their heads and shoulders back first.
+Many wrongly initiate the up movement by pulling their heads and shoulders back first.
 This extends the lumbar spine, losing the neutral position.
 Others have problems keeping their pelvis level while performing the lunge.
-You must learn to use your deep trunk and gluteal muscles to hold your lumbar spine in neutral and pelvis level as you perform the movement up and down.
+It would help if you learned to use your deep trunk and gluteal muscles to hold your lumbar spine at neutral and pelvis level as you perform the movement up and down.
 The movement should only come from the leg muscles.

-• Lift your hips so that there is a straight line from your knees through your pelvis and lower back, through your shoulders and all the way to your head
+• Lift your hips so that there is a straight line from your knees through your pelvis and lower back, through your shoulders and to your head

 • Ensure your lumbar spine is in neutral, using a mirror or a partner/trainer to help you